 After casting, the endless strand is cut transversely into individual slabs.
-This can lead to so-called cutting burrs at the cutting edges.
-This happens to the same extent due to longitudinal slitting of slabs cast in multiple widths.
+This can lead to socalled cutting burrs at the cutting edges, and this happens to the same extent due to longitudinal slitting of slabs cast in multiple widths.
 If, despite the deburring, there remain minor residues on the slab, these can either result in shells on the rolled hot strip or drop off as early as the preheating furnace, thus causing damage to subsequent slabs.

-In the case of steels with high carbon content and extremely high-strength micro-alloyed steels, edge cracks and longitudinal and transverse cracks can occur on the entire surface of the slabs during cooling.
-These cracks will be rolled over and cause shells.
+In the case of steels with high Carbon content and extremely high-strength micro-alloyed steels, edge cracks and longitudinal and transverse cracks can occur in the slabs over the surface during cooling, and these cracks will be lapped and cause shells.

 These steels are therefore frequently cooled slowly and are kept at a higher temperature until hot rolling (hot charging).

-Shells when casting steel ingots
+• Shells when casting steel ingots

-Specifically with ingot casting shells may also arise due to improper casting and to inadequate feed of casting flux.
+Specifically with ingot casting shells may also arise due to improper casting on and to inadequate feed of casting flux.
 Metal splashes caused by this may adhere to the inside wall of the mould and will only combine incompletely with the steel rising in the mould.

 Shells can hardly be detected under the scale coating of the slabs or ingots.
-Online instruments which work nondestructively are not available on continuous casting systems.
+On-line instruments which work nondestructively are not available on continuous casting systems.
 Inspections and repairs, e.g. in the form of partial grinding or flame scarfing, are performed by hand or machine.

 Today automated defect prediction models based on recorded process data are available.

-- Limitation of the scatter of melting metallurgy and casting parameters - Structural measures on tundish, submerged tubes and casting system - Hot charging of slabs in the case of crack-susceptible grades
+- · Limitation of the scatter of melting metallurgy and casting parameters - · Structural measures on tundish, submerged tubes and casting system - · Hot charging of slabs in the case of crack-susceptible grades